danielmiessler/neovim/README.md

 ## Overview

-These are my latest Neovim configuration files.
-They include two files, settings.lua and keymaps.lua.
+This is my latest (neo)Vim configuration.
+The repo includes two files---`settings.lua` and `keymaps.lua`.

 - settings.lua - this is where most of my core commands exist, including the most basic setup options for (n)vim.
 - keymaps.lua - this is where I do all my remaps